-SOCSC 1H 3.0 units
+SOCSC 1H 3.0 units SOCIO 11 3.0 units

 Honors Comparative World Cultures

 Describes how selected major cultures meet similar basic needs, such as establishing value systems, socialization of children, meeting material needs and perceiving persons in other cultures.
 An interdisciplinary approach drawing from both the humanities and social sciences.
 Seeks to respond to the current need for intercultural understanding in an interdependent world.
 Not open for credit to students registered in or with credit in HUMAN1 or 1H.